bgotama/bgotama.github.io/content/research/process-optimization.md

 ---

 Using MOPSO and related methods to navigate trade-offs between competing objectives across the Pareto front, rather than optimizing a single number.

-*Add details, figures, and links to related publications here.*